 The nine circles represent nine key areas of a fulfilling quiet time.
 A "circle key (see picture to the left below)" at the front of the journal gives users prompts as to what they might write in each circle.
 Four circles are what we might share with God, and five circles help us better listen, notice, and discern God's leadings and guidance.
 Liz has found that many struggle with listening for God.
 She has been helping those in her immediate circles to better understand this part of their spiritual journey for the last six years.
 Her favorite saying is, "Get your antenna up!"
 Liz's calling is to help other people discover their life purpose.
 Helping others SEE God's guidance in their lives is key to helping them become who and what God created them to be.

-How is the Journal Formatted?
+How is this tool Formatted?

 The front of the journal is a short book with chapters covering:

 * the cool story of how God brought this project into being

 * how to have a meaningful and deep quiet time with God and

 * how to use this journal as a processing tool.

 Ninety blank circle pages follow, each with a blank page above it to write longer journal entries, bible study notes, sermon highlights, small group prayer requests, and retreat insights.
 Draw, doodle, paste pictures, etc. on that blank page as well.
 As one woman says in the testimonials, "This journal is structured freedom!"
 The circles are the structure, the blank page above is the freedom you might need at times.